AriFordsham/GHCWiki/unlifted-data-types.md

 map f (BCons x xs) = BCons (f x) (map f xs)
 ```

+**SG**: After reading the following paragraph, I still don't get why we need to specialise `map` above.
+If `f` turned a lifted into an unlifted thing, it surely would have to evaluate it, no?
+IUC, after #16970 this means that it will always return a tagged pointer.
+Which is pretty much transparent to the `BCons` constructor.

 We do not know if `f x` should be evaluated strictly or lazily; it depends on whether or not `b` is unlifted or lifted.
 This case can be handled by specializing `map` for the lifted and unlifted cases.
 The fact that the semantics of the function change depending on the type is a bit questionable (though not entirely unprecedented, c.f. type classes); additionally, there isn't any reason why we couldn't also generate copies of the code for all unboxed types, dealing with `Int#`, `Float#` and `Double#`: it's unclear when to stop generating copies.
 (For reference, .NET does this on the fly.)